Eric-M-Thomas/QlikSenseScripts/README.md

 • The Data Connections will be modified to use certificate authorization instead of Windows Authentication (This will create a password protected Certificate at [ProgramData]\Qlik\Sense\Engine\Certificates using the name of the Central Node)

 Nothing is deleted by running this script only renamed.
-If you would like to revert back prior to running the script, just swap the Data connections back.
+If you would like to revert back prior to running the script, just swap the Data connections back in the QMC (they have -old appended to them).

 Additional considerations:
 In multi-node environments where the central node does not perform reloads, the certificate generated will have to be moved to the corresponding folders on the other nodes: By Default, [ProgramData]\Qlik\Sense\Engine\Certificates\Central Node Name (keep the folder name the same)